 Phishing is a never-ending scourge on businesses, hitting an all-time high in Q1 2022 when researchers clocked more than 1 million attacks recorded in a single quarter for the first time.
 That’s 1 million potential cyberattacks that could be headed for businesses, making powerful email security the cornerstone of an effective defense.
 But less than half of organizations are using email security that gives their IT teams the tools that they need, like the ability to take important defensive actions such as blocking the delivery of email threats.
-Take a look at these four compelling reasons why it’s critical that organizations up their game against email-based threats immediately.
+Microsoft 365’s built-in security and the five leading Secure Emails Gateways (SEGs) miss up to 65% of targeted spear phishing messages, leaving the companies that rely on them in danger.
+Take a look at these four compelling reasons why it’s critical that organizations up their game against email-based threats immediately by upgrading to AI-driven email security.

 Excerpted in part from the eBook The State of Email Security 2022 DOWNLOAD IT>>